 Amazon Active Transportation Corridor

 The Amazon Active Transportation Corridor project has been in development since 2012.
-It seeks to implement the "River to Ridges" path concept envisioned by city leaders since the development of the Amazon Path.
-In summary, the "River to Ridges" corridor would connect the Ridgeline Trail and Spencer's Butte in south Eugene to the Ruth Bascom Riverbank Path and Willamette River on the north.
+It seeks to implement the "Ridgeline to River" path concept envisioned by city leaders since the development of the Amazon Path.
+In summary, the "Ridgeline to River" corridor would connect the Ridgeline Trail and Spencer Butte in south Eugene to the Ruth Bascom Riverbank Path and Willamette River on the north.
 A portion of this corridor is already constructed - the Amazon Path is a 12' concrete path from 34th Avenue to 19th Avenue.
-The Amazon Active Transportation Corridor project builds the southern end of the "River to Ridges" pathway.
-(A future projects is planned for 2019-20 to extend the bikeway north on High Street from 19th Avenue to 6th Avenue.)
+The Amazon Active Transportation Corridor project builds the southern end of the "Ridgeline to River" pathway.
+A future project is planned for 2019-20 to extend the bikeway north on High Street from 19th Avenue to 6th Avenue.

 Please direct any comments or questions to Reed Dunbar, Transportation Planner, at 541-682-5727.